 - Inadequate training for security can result in frustration, poor performance, and failure -all of which places the business at increased risk.

-It helps to have a trusted IT partner like TVG Consulting to mitigate these risky situations.
+It helps to have a trusted IT partner when mitigating these risky situations.
 Informed IT experts are not only aware of the need to apply patches in a timely manner, reduce downtime, and to continuously track and monitor patching, but also have the ability to take appropriate action whenever an issue arises.